wesleycamargo/azure-docs.pt-br/articles/vs-azure-tools-connected-services-storage.md

 <properties
-   pageTitle="Adicionar Armazenamento do Azure usando serviços conectados no Visual Studio | Microsoft Azure" description="Adicionar Armazenamento do Azure ao seu aplicativo usando a caixa de diálogo Adicionar Serviços Conectados do Visual Studio" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Add Azure Storage by using Connected Services in Visual Studio | Microsoft Azure" description="Add Azure Storage to your app by using the Visual Studio Add Connected Services dialog box" services="visual-studio-online" documentationCenter="na" authors="TomArcher"